ruby-rdf/rdf-trix/README.md

 TriX Support for RDF.rb
 =======================

-This is an [RDF.rb][] plugin that adds support for parsing/serializing the XML-based [TriX][] serialization format developed by HP Labs and Nokia.
+This is an [RDF.rb][] plugin that adds support for parsing/serializing [TriX][], an XML-based RDF serialization format developed by HP Labs and Nokia.

 * <http://github.com/bendiken/rdf-trix>